barelyhuman/reaper.is/pages/writing/20220817-modern-react-a-mess.md

 date: 17/08/2022
 ---

-Clickbaity title, I know but it's kinda true.
+Clickbait title, I know but it's kinda true.

 Every 2 days, there's a new thing about react and how to use it that the whole "it's just javascript" statement makes no sense to me anymore.